magoavi/recommend/README.md

 > * The eight algorithms were trained on the whole training set for the final predictions which would be blended.
 > * The blender was trained on the full probe set after recording the rmse.
 This was only done after the model was selected

+#### License

+GNU GENERAL PUBLIC LICENSE

+Version 3, 29 June 2007

+Copyright (C) 2007 Free Software Foundation, Inc. <http://fsf.org/>
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.